-During the bout, only hits scored in circumstances connected with the offences may be annulled (cf.120).
+Certain offences can result in the annulment of the hit scored by the fencer at fault.
+During the bout, only hits scored in circumstances connected with the offence may be annulled (cf. t.120).

-The penalties are as follows:

-- a warning, indicated by a Yellow Card with which the Referee identifies the fencer at fault.
-The fencer then knows that any further offence on his part will result in a penalty hit. - a penalty hit, demonstrated by a Red Card with which the Referee identifies the fencer at fault.
+- 3. The penalties are as follows: - a) a warning, indicated by a YELLOW CARD with which the Referee identifies the fencer at fault.
+The fencer then knows that any further offence on his part will result in a penalty hit. - b) a penalty hit, demonstrated by a RED CARD with which the Referee identifies the fencer at fault.
 A hit is added to the score of his opponent and may, if the last hit is at stake, lead to the loss of the bout.
-Furthermore, a Red Card can only be followed by another Red Card or by a Black Card, depending on the nature of the second offence (cf. t.120). - exclusion, from the competition or the whole tournament as applicable (for a fencer), or expulsion from the competition venue (any person disturbing the order of the competition), demonstrated by a Black Card by which the Referee identifies the fencer or person at fault.
+Furthermore, a RED CARD can only be followed by another RED CARD or by a BLACK CARD, depending on the nature of the second offence (cf. t.120). - c) Exclusion from the competition, suspension from the remainder of the tournament and for the following two months of the active season, whether current or forthcoming, or expulsion from the competition venue (any person disturbing the order of the competition), demonstrated by a BLACK CARD by which the Referee identifies the person at fault.

-All warnings (Yellow Cards), penalty hits (Red Cards) and exclusions (Black Cards) must be noted on the score sheet of the bout, the pool or the match, together with the group to which they belong.
+4. All warnings (YELLOW CARDS), penalty hits (RED CARDS) and exclusions (BLACK CARDS) must be noted on the score-sheet of the bout, the pool or the match, together with the group to which they belong.

-2. Competence
+Competence

-t.115 The offences and their penalties which appear in different articles of the Rules are summarised in the list that follows in Article t.120; they are divided into four groups (cf. t.116-t.119).

-All these penalties are within the competence of the Referee, although the Directoire Technique still retains the right to intervene on its own initiative (cf. t.97).
+t.115.
+The offences and their penalties which appear in different articles of the Rules are summarised in the list that follows in Article t.120; they are divided into four groups (cf. t.116-t.119).
+All these penalties are within the competence of the Referee, although the Directoire Technique still retains the right to intervene on its own initiative (cf. t.97.1-3).

-3. The first group of offences
+The First Group of offences

-t.116 The first infringement, in this first group, is penalised by a Yellow Card (warning).
-If during the same bout the fencer commits the same or a different offence in this group, the Referee penalises him, on each occasion, with a Red Card (penalty hit).
-If the fencer at fault has already been penalised by a Red Card because of an offence listed in the second or third group, he receives a further Red Card for his first infringement relating to the first group.
+t.116.
+The first infringement, in this First Group, is penalised by a YELLOW CARD (warning).
+If during the same bout the fencer commits the same or a different offence in this group, the Referee penalises him, on each occasion, with a RED CARD (penalty hit).
+If the fencer at fault has already been penalised by a RED CARD because of an offence listed in the Second or Third Group, he receives a further RED CARD for his first infringement relating to the First Group.

-4. The second group of offences
+The Second Group of offences

-t.117 Every offence in the second group, including the first infringement, is penalised by a Red Card (penalty hit).
+t.117.
+Every offence in the Second Group, including the first infringement, is penalised by a RED CARD (penalty hit).

-5. The third group of offences
+The Third Group of offences

-t.118 The first infringement in the third group is penalised by a Red Card (penalty hit), even if the fencer at fault has already received a Red Card as a result of offences in the first or second groups.

-If during the same bout the fencer commits the same or a different offence in this group, he is penalised with a Black Card (exclusion from the competition).

-Any person not on the piste who disturbs the order of the competition receives:

-- On the first infringement, a warning, indicated by a Yellow Card, valid for the whole of the competition, which must be noted on the bout score sheet and recorded by the Directoire Technique; - At the second infringement during the same competition a Black Card (expulsion from the competition venue).
+- t.118.
+1. The first infringement in the Third Group is penalised by a RED CARD (penalty hit), even if the fencer at fault has already received a RED CARD as a result of offences in the First or Second Groups. - 2.
+If during the same bout the fencer commits the same or a different offence in this group, he is penalised with a BLACK CARD (exclusion from the competition, suspension from the remainder of the tournament and for the following two months of the active season (1 October World Championships for the Juniors, and 1 January World Championships for the Seniors), whether current or forthcoming). - 3.
+Any person not on the piste who disturbs the good order of the competition receives: - a) On the first infringement, a warning, indicated by a YELLOW CARD, valid for the whole of the competition, which must be noted on the bout score-sheet and recorded by the Directoire Technique;